basho-labs/little_riak_book/en/04-operators.md

 <h3>Security</h3>

-Riak has lived quit well in the first five years of its life without security.
+Riak has lived quite well in the first five years of its life without security.
 So why did Basho add it now?
-With the kind of security you get through a firewall, you can only get course grained security.
+With the kind of security you get through a firewall, you can only get course-grained security.
 Someone can either access the system or not, with a few restrictions, depending on how clever you write your firewall rules.

 With the addition of Security, Riak now supports authentication (identifying a user) and authorization (restricting user access to a subset of commands) of users and groups.
 Access can also be restricted to a known set of sources.
 The security design was inspired by the full-featured rules in PostgreSQL.